Deseteral/pudeuko/README.md

 cargo test
 ```

+## Endpoints

+`GET /items` \
+Returns array of items

+`POST /items` \
+Accepts `application/json` \
+Example body: `{ "text": "Check out this link https://example.com/cool_content" }` \
+Parses string content containing link to save.
+That link is being transformed into an item and saved
+to data storage.

 ## Data storage
 `pudeuko` uses Dropbox as it's data storage.
 To run the app you have to provide Dropbox app token
 via  `DROPBOX_TOKEN` environment variable.